diogob/postgres-copy/README.md

 The above extample will always change the value of the first column to "fixed string" before storing it into the database.
 For each iteration of the block row receives an array with the same order as the columns in the CSV file.

+To copy a binary formatted data file or IO object you can specify the format as binary

+    User.pg_copy_from "/tmp/users.dat", :format => :binary

+NOTE: Columns must line up with the table unless you specify how they map to table columns.

+To specify how the columns will map to the table you can specify the :columns option

+    User.pg_copy_from "/tmp/users.dat", :format => :binary, :columns => [:id, :name]

+Which will generate the following SQL command:

+    COPY users (id, name) FROM '/tmp/users.dat' WITH BINARY

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a